 Accessible and rigorous, this collection will serve undergraduate and postgraduate students in Gender Studies, Sociology, Anthropology, Cultural Studies, Development, and Public Health.
 It is equally relevant for NGOs, educators, policymakers, and professionals engaged in gender justice, health, and violence prevention.
 As a reference text, teaching aid, and catalyst for new scholarship, 'Men and Masculinities in the Global South' affirms the South as an indispensable site of knowledge production and a driver of global debates on gender and social change.

-José Loureiro is an associate researcher at Cândido Mendes University working between Rio de Janeiro and London.
-Holds a PhD from Cândido Mendes University and is an independent researcher, lecturer, photographer, editor, writer, curator, psychologist, and peer reviewer.
-Studied Psychology at UNISINOS, Alma Mater Studiorum and the University of Padua.
-Also completed studies in Group and Intercultural Therapy at Goldsmiths, University of London, and in Photography at the University of the Arts London.
-Conducted pioneering research on AIDS for the State Health Authority of Porto Alegre/RS during the 1980s.
-Has published widely in books and academic journals, and has exhibited and curated in galleries and museums.
-Publications and exhibitions include, among others: 'A Mediterranean Perspective on the Art Therapist’s Sexual Orientation' (2002); 'What can a man do with a camera?
-Exploring masculinities with phototherapy' (2020); 'Bologna in Chiaroscuro: Between Photography and Iconography' (2024); '30 Years of Masculinities by Raewyn Connell: A Book That Changed How We See Gender and Men' (2025), currently editing 'Men and Masculinities Studies in the Portuguese-Speaking World: A Lusophone Perspective'.
+José Loureiro holds a PhD in Sociology and is an Associate Researcher at Candido Mendes University (IUPERJ).
+He first trained in Psychology at UNISINOS and later advanced his academic formation at the Universities of Bologna and Padua, subsequently completing an MA in Group Psychotherapy at Goldsmiths, University of London, as well as formal photography training at the University of the Arts London.
+Beginning his career with pioneering research on AIDS for the State Health Authority of Porto Alegre/RS in the late 1980s, he has since developed a multidisciplinary trajectory as an independent researcher, photographer, curator, and psychologist.
+He has published widely in books and academic journals and has exhibited and curated in galleries and museums.
+His publications and exhibitions include, among others, 'A Mediterranean Perspective on the Art Therapist’s Sexual Orientation' (2002); 'What Can a Man Do with a Camera?
+Exploring Masculinities with Phototherapy' (2020); 'Bologna in Chiaroscuro: Between Photography and Iconography' (2024); and '30 Years of Masculinities by Raewyn Connell: A Book That Changed How We See Gender and Men' (2025).